 Still other examples abound.
-“Our linear MOTIONEERING software tool makes it easy for engineers to determine the right components for their linear-motion system applications,” Laura May of Thomson Industries.
+“Our linear MOTIONEERING software tool makes it easy for engineers to determine the right components for their linear-motion system applications,” said Laura May of Thomson Industries.
 “Engineers enter requirements for the axis orientation, support, stroke length, load, and other attributes, and then get a CAD-ready 3D model with an orderable BOM.”
 For most applications, this reduces product sizing and selection from hours to minutes.

-Such tools are advancing toward enabling virtual engineering.
-Initially they functioned primarily as selection tools for people who already had a good idea of what they needed … But now they let engineers describe what motion they need accomplish to get guidance, added May.
+Such tools are advancing virtual engineering.
+Initially they functioned as selection tools for engineers who already had a good idea of what they needed … but now they let engineers describe a needed motion to get guidance, added May.

 Virtual customization can help solve specific motion-design problems — as in digital machine simulation for CNC platforms to allow design validation and real-time monitoring, to give one specific example.
 “Here, exported CAD components help create a virtual machine model with real axis motion,” explained Ocampo.
 “Then virtual tooling moves through prescribed moves to cut raw material to programmed shapes.
 From there, the (virtually processed) digital workpiece can export to a CAD compatible file for more comparison or use in subsequent processing steps.”